 As the New Year progresses and spring gets closer, you cast your eye over future stars of the racing scene in midweek action at Tramore, Thurles, Clonmel.
 As the weather warms the action on the racing scene also heats up with the long-established trials days at Naas, Navan, Gowran Park and Leopardstown.

 These entertainment packed days certainly whet the appetite for the end of season extravaganzas at Fairyhouse and Punchestown where we can expect to see the leading players from Cheltenham and Aintree.

 If your love of horses extends beyond the race track why not ride off into the sunset as you explore the countryside on horseback, trek along country trails, in old estates and ancient woodlands, or sample the gentle pace of a horse drawn caravan?

-A visit to Kildare’s Irish National Stud is a must for the equine enthusiast where you will unearth tales of stallions and their fate, meet some of racing’s “living legends” and discover where some of the greats of Irish and International racing were born and raised.
+A visit to Kildare’s Irish National Stud is a must for the equine enthusiast where you will unearth tales of stallions and their fate, meet some of racing’s “living legends” and discover where a number of the greats of Irish and International racing were born and raised.

 Nowhere better symbolises all that is great about County Kildare, the beating heart of Ireland's thoroughbred industry, than the stud, a unique attraction of outstanding natural beauty that is home to some of the most magnificent horses and sumptuous gardens to be found anywhere in the world.

-From horses to horticulture, the Irish National Stud offers you a unique experience that can be enjoyed at your own leisure or as part of a guided tour.
+From horses to horticulture, the Irish National Stud & Gardens offers you a unique experience that can be enjoyed at your own leisure or as part of a guided tour.